 They processed and gathered with special gratitude on March 9, for the grotto blessing.

-added a little challenge to the celebration.
+Power outages, common in India, added a little challenge to the celebration. |

 "We reached (the church) by 6 PM and it was late, dark already fallen," said Fr.
 Varghese.
 "Immediately, we had the grotto blessings, and sprinkling the water, and garlanding (the statue), etc. Then followed by Mass.
 The photographer was not able to take snaps, because the whole Mass we did under no electricity.
 Then the power came."